 Teacher Workshops in Conservation Science

-Our summer workshops for middle school and high school science teachers began with 12 participants in the summer of 2006.
+Our professional development workshops for middle school and high school science teachers began with 12 participants in the summer of 2006.
 A dozen high school life science teachers from all over Southern California were invited to the Beckman Center for Conservation Research to experience a week in the life of a conservation scientist.
 The pilot program focused on the conservation history and recovery of the California condor, and was designed to bring topics of conservation science into local classrooms.

 Program Contact: email@example.com